hisarciklilar/fun_fact_stats/README.md

 - In the new repository, I managed to push changes at start but then started to have problems when committing.
 The commits did not go through.
 In some cases, I could see the commit but the `index.html` file appeared as "empty" while in some other cases, the commit did not show at all!
 I created one new repository after another, thinking restarting from scratch would help.
 It did not.
 I think various things were going wrong at the same time, which led me to fail over and over.
 I think one of these problems is me, not fully understanding the terminal connection to GitHub well enough.
 I was wrongly assuming that the terminal connection to alternative repositories change automatiocally when I change the local folder, where I cloned these repositories.

 - Another issue is that, the changes I make on the file locally do not appear in `git status` as changes unless I save them.
 I am working with VS Code.
 It would save my changes automatically, and the setting is still set for an automatic save.
 But for some reason, the automatic save is not working.
 Because I did not realise this, I could not see any changes to commit, even when I made changes in the files.
 This resulted with me not being able to update my repository.
 I now manually save the files (rather than relying on automatic save), which allows git to see the changes and commit.

-## Things to get back to, time allowing
-- "Feeling overwhelmed" navigation item is not quite the same as the others.
-I may move it somewhere else or align it to the right end of the page.
-- Remove the big white space at the bottom of the landing page

 ## Credits